-Initial Predecessor Funds with and into the corresponding Prior Predecessor Funds, and effective as of the close of business on February 13, 2004, the assets and liabilities of each of the Initial Predecessor Funds were transferred to the Pioneer Trust in exchange for shares of each of the applicable Prior Predecessor Funds.
-Each Prior Predecessor Fund had succeeded to the performance, financial and other historical information of those of the corresponding Initial Predecessor Fund.
+Shareholders of each of the Stadion Predecessor Funds approved the reorganization of the Stadion Predecessor Funds with and into corresponding series of the Trust, and effective as of the close of business on June 11, 2021, the assets and liabilities of each of the Stadion Predecessor Funds were transferred to the Trust in exchange for shares of each of the applicable Funds.
+Each Stadion Fund succeeded to the performance, financial and other historical information of those of the corresponding Stadion Predecessor Fund.
+Any historical information provided for a Fund that relates to periods prior to the reorganization is that of the corresponding Stadion Predecessor Fund.